2022 North American heat waves: May

-The first round of intense heat came on May 13, when Caribou, Maine hit 90 F, the second earliest on record.
+The first round of intense heat came on May 13, when Caribou, Maine hit 90 F, the second earliest date in the calendar year a temperature of that magnitude was reached.
 The next day, three people who lived inside of a senior building died in Chicago, Illinois, as a result of the heat, due to the air conditioning malfunctioning.
 Later that month, in Memphis, Tennessee, when temperatures reached 91 F, an infant died after being left unattended inside of a motor vehicle.

-On May 21, 2022, heat became prevalent in the Mid-Atlantic, resulting in a near record hot Preakness Stakes horse race, with Baltimore and Philadelphia having temperatures of 95 F, Washington DC at 92 F, and New York City at 90 F. This heat persisted into May 22, when Dulles International Airport hit 91 F, breaking the daily high record, and Westfield, Massachusetts hit 93 F. Also on May 22, New York City sets a record high low temperature of 72 F, although the high of 89 F was not a record.
-Very brief intense heat returned on May 31, as much of the New York Metropolitan Area set record highs that day.
+On May 21, 2022, heat became prevalent in the Mid-Atlantic, resulting in a near record hot Preakness Stakes horse race, with Baltimore and Philadelphia having temperatures of 95 F, Washington DC at 92 F, and New York City at 90 F. This heat persisted into May 22, when Dulles International Airport hit 91 F, breaking the daily high record, and Westfield, Massachusetts hit 93 F. After a respite, intense heat returned on May 31, as much of the New York Metropolitan Area set record highs that day.
 Toronto also recorded a record high of 32.2 C that day.
 Further south, schools released kids early that day due to the heat, with highs forecast in the upper 90s Fahrenheit.
 However, by June 1, a backdoor cold front reduced temperatures dramatically.
 On May 31, Boston dropped from 82 F to 63 F in ten minutes.